tay-counc/5609Visualization-Assignments/A1-Visual-Encoding/README.md

 ## Preparation
 We will continue using the project folder from A0.
-Please move the `src/routes/+page.svelte` you created in A1 into `src/routes/A0/+page.svelte`, which can be accessed via `http://localhost:5173/A0`.
+Please move the `src/routes/+page.svelte` you created in A0 into `src/routes/A0/+page.svelte`, which can be now accessed via `http://localhost:5173/A0`.
 Similarly, we will create `src/routes/A1/+page.svelte` for this assignment.

 We will need to install d3 for this assignment.
 Run